-It is not uncommon for plastic surgical patients to express a desire for what amounts to a stylized appearance; overly large breasts, very small noses, ears set back too tightly to the skull, and for the transgender patient, overstated secondary sexual characteristics.
+It is not uncommon for transgender surgery patients to express a desire for what amounts to a stylized appearance; overly large breasts, very small noses, ears set back too tightly to the skull, and for the transgender patient, overstated secondary sexual characteristics.
 It can be more challenging for the surgeon to redirect these interests than to acquiesce to them, but surgeons should resist the temptation to force anatomy into uncomfortable conformity to gender specificity.
 Creating a harmonious image requires sensitivity to the problem of balancing components that can be and should be changed against those that cannot or should not be changed.

 There are some measurable differences in male and female faces, but there is also a broad middle ground.

 Most of us have individual features that fall in various places on the scale of masculine to feminine.
 Very few people are consistently extreme in all of their features.
 Like individuals whose features are typical or average, those with features at the extremes of femininity or masculinity are seldom thought to be very attractive.